MeijiaH/theme-academic-cv/content/authors/admin/_index.md

 highlight_name: true
 ---

 Meijia Huang is a master student of Health economcis at Karolinska Institutet.
-Her research interests include cost-effectiveness modelling, health technology assessment and epidemiology in non-communicable diseases.
+Her research interests include health economics, health technology assessment and healthcare service.
 She is working on the thesis on assessing cost-effectivness of a proposed diagnostic test for patients with supected cornonary artery disease in Stockholm Center For Health Economics(StoCHE).
 {style="text-align: justify;"}